exercism/typescript/CONTRIBUTING.md

 ### New exercise

-There are two ways to implement new exercises.
+There are two ways to implement new exercises (exercises that don't exist in this track).

-1. Pick one from [the list of exercises][list-of-exercises]
+1. Pick one from [the list of exercises][list-of-exercises] (implemented in other tracks).
 2. Create a new, track-specific exercise from scratch.

 #### Implementing existing exercise